 |Weight||Approximately .93 lbs with Joy-Con controllers||Approx. .61 lbs|

-Price: Switch OLED vs. Switch Lite
+Switch OLED vs. Switch Lite: Price

-The thing you probably noticed first when comparing these gaming systems is the massive price difference between the Switch Lite and the OLED Model.
+The thing you probably noticed first when comparing these gaming systems is the massive price difference between the Switch Lite and the Switch OLED.
 The Switch Lite is a much less expensive option initially.
 However, it's important to keep in mind that this $150 gap lowers significantly if you plan on playing multiplayer games on the Switch Lite or if you're playing a game that needs rumble.

 You see, unlike the larger model, the Switch Lite doesn't come with removable controllers; it doesn't have rumble capabilities, nor does it have a kickstand.
 So say you want to play Mario Kart 8 Deluxe with a friend on the same Switch Lite.
-You'll need to purchase a set of Joy-Cons to make that happen.
-Joy-Cons will run you $80 or more a pop.
+You'll need to purchase a set of Joy-Con to make that happen.
+Joy-Con will run you $80 or more a pop.
 Plus, you'll need to invest in a stand of some kind since the Lite cannot prop itself up.
 Those are usually only about $15 or so.
 However, that already adds $95 to your Switch Lite total if you plan on playing multiplayer games.

-The controller Joy-Cons give more options
+The controller Joy-Con give more options

 For anyone interested, there's also the Pro Controller, which is sold separately from the Switch Lite and the Switch OLED.
 This controller has a more traditional build and is the gamepad of choice for most adult players.
 That's because it has a better grip, and its larger size is more suitable for adult hands.